sannevanettinger/Airbnb-vs.-Corona-Pandemic/How-to-make a-Readme.md-attractive.md

 ----

-## Making paragraphs in a Readme.md file
+## Making paragraphs in a Readme.md file: How to start a new sentence or paragraph
 The easiest way is to ensure that each lin ends with two spaces, for example:
 A
 B